|

 deal and every overseas trip I've taken has been with a consolidator airfare.

-In fact, your travel agent will probably offer your quote & itinerary with a consolidator fare in mind
+In fact, your travel agent will probably offer your quote & itinerary with a consolidator fare in

-even if you don't ask but be sure to ask "consolidator rates" and be on the safe side.
+mind even if you don't ask but be sure to ask "consolidator rates" and be on the safe side.

-your whole itinerary to your
+Give your whole itinerary to your

 travel agent such as preferred